home page menu button hours menu button location menu button faqs menu button groups menu button links menu button contact menu button

 top of page

 4. (How do I make arrangements to ride?)
-Reservations are always a good idea, especially on weekends and holidays.
-We are open to accept reservations anytime after 9:30 a.m., The first ride leaves at 11:00 A.M.
-Rides go every hour through 4:00 P.M.
-(Earlier or later rides can some times be arraigned in advance.)
+Reservations are always strongly advised.
+We are open to accept reservations anytime after 9:00 a.m., The first check-in time is at 10:00 A.M.(Summers) or 10:30 A.M. (off-season) Rides go every hour through 4:00 P.M.
+Groups of 6 or more must check in 15 minutes earlier.
+(Ride times earlier or later in the day can sometimes be arraigned in advance.)
 The schedule is subject to change- so be sure to call.

 top of page